 During a packed week in the Patagonian Wilderness you’ll tackle a navigation ride, a race day simulation and overnight wilderness ride, then team up with the local Gauchos to find and round up 150+ wild horses.

 Our team of international race managers, medics, vets and Gauchos will teach you a bespoke set of skills while you train on horseback in the world’s most spectacular classroom.
 Evenings are spent at the Estancia around the fire drinking Malbec learning about the culture and history of this incredible region.

 If you’re already signed up, thinking about taking on the Gaucho or Mongol Derby or just curious, this is the perfect introduction to The Equestrianists World Series.

 2. Who is the Academy for?

 Prepping for a future race?For riders lining up to tackle a future Derby the training camp is a great way to build confidence and experience for the race to come.
-There is nothing quite like it for testing your skills, equipment, and stamina ahead of taking on the toughest horse race on the planet.
+There is nothing quite like it for testing your skills, equipment and stamina ahead of taking on one of the toughest horse races on the planet.

-Just curious?For many people you might just want to experience a flavour of the races without ever tackling a full blown beast, well this could be a great way to dive into the world of equestrian adventure racing without having to prep for the main race.
+Just curious?Many people might just want to experience a flavour of the races without ever tackling a full blown beast.
+Well, this could be a great way to dive into the world of equestrian adventure racing without having to prep for the main race.

 3. What's included?